istio/istio.io/content/en/docs/tasks/traffic-management/ingress/gateway-api-inference-extension/index.md

     $ istioctl install --set profile=minimal --set values.pilot.env.SUPPORT_GATEWAY_API_INFERENCE_EXTENSION=true --set values.pilot.env.ENABLE_GATEWAY_API_INFERENCE_EXTENSION=true -y
     {{< /text >}}

-## Configuring an InferencePool
+## Configuring an `InferencePool`

 For a detailed guide on setting up a local test environment, see the [Gateway API Inference Extension documentation](https://gateway-api-inference-extension.sigs.k8s.io/guides/).

-In this example, we will deploy a inference model service using a vLLM simulator, and use an 'InferencePool' and the endpoint picker in order to route requests to individual backends.
+In this example, we will deploy a inference model service using a vLLM simulator, and use an `InferencePool` and the endpoint picker in order to route requests to individual backends.

 1. Deploy a basic vLLM simulator to behave as our inference workload, and the essential Gateway API resources: